alicetatrous/alicetatrous/README.md

 <!-- Include your interests, skills, and any other relevant personal information -->

 ## 🔭 Current Projects
-I have worked a some projects highlighting my SQL and Tableau skills!
-I am currently working on a project in R studio to further develop my skills using R. I am eager to be apart of more projects that reflect my passion, creativity, and dedication.
+I have worked on some projects highlighting my SQL and Tableau skills!
+I am currently working on projects in R studio to further develop my skills using R. I am eager to be apart of more projects that reflect my passion, creativity, and dedication.
 <!-- List and provide brief descriptions of your current projects -->
 <!-- Include links to the repositories or project websites -->